QUICK FACTS ABOUT THE RHINOPLASTY PROCEDURE

 Rhinoplasty is a complex surgical procedure that demands absolute mastery for the best and most natural results.

 Dr. Katz has earned a great deal of respect among his colleagues from his rhinoplasty surgery revisions.
-More and more patients have been referred to him after their “botched” plastic and rhinoplasty surgeries, because Dr. Katz has been able to successfully correct and deliver the initial desired results to these patients.
+More and more patients have been referred to him after their “botched” plastic and rhinoplasty surgeries, because Dr. Katz is able to successfully correct and deliver the initial desired results to these patients.

 To Dr. Katz, rhinoplasty is not a “one-size-fits-all” procedure.
 Instead, the nose surgery must be customized to your facial structure and your desired outcome.
 You can trust that Dr. Katz will improve your appearance while preserving the features that are unique to your face.
 Dr. Katz can also correct the functionality of the nose when internal nasal deformities impair breathing or cause sinus problems.